chkp-wbelt/convert-wildcard/README.md

   -u USER, --user USER  Username to access the API
   -p PASSWORD, --password PASSWORD
                         Password to access the API
+  -d DOMAIN, --domain DOMAIN
+                        Domain (when using multidomain)
 ```
 ## Examples